Blog chevron_right How We Track AI Hiring Trends at HireIndex

 Most job boards are downstream of recruiters.
 Someone posts a role, it gets distributed, and by the time you see it on LinkedIn or Indeed, thousands of other people have already seen it too.
 The signal is noisy, the data is shallow, and half the listings are stale.

 HireIndex takes a different approach.
 We go upstream — directly to the applicant tracking systems (ATS) that companies use to publish roles in the first place.
-Greenhouse, Lever, Workday, and a handful of others host the canonical job posting for most AI-forward companies.
+Greenhouse, Lever, Ashby, and a handful of others host the canonical job posting for most AI-forward companies.
 If a company is hiring an ML engineer, the listing almost certainly lives on one of those platforms before it gets syndicated anywhere else.

 This post is a walkthrough of how we turn that raw data into the clean, city-by-skill index you see on the front page.